Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius gerardii

 Gills: Running down the stem; quite distant; stark white.

-Stem: 3-8 cm long; 1-2.5 cm thick; more or less equal; dry; without pot holes; textured and colored like the cap; sometimes with a white apex, or sometimes with the gills running into the brown coloration; becoming hollow.
+Stem: 3-8 cm long; 1-2.5 cm thick; more or less equal; dry; without potholes; textured and colored like the cap; sometimes with a white apex, or sometimes with the gills running into the brown coloration; becoming hollow.

-Flesh: White; thin.
+Flesh: White; thin; somewhat brittle.

 Milk: White; unchanging on exposure to air; not staining tissues.